Othram: Margaret Fetterolf AKA "Woodlawn Jane Doe"

 On September 12, 1976, the body of a young woman was found partially wrapped in a white sheet near a cemetery in Woodlawn, Baltimore County, Maryland.
 She had been beaten, strangled, and raped.
 The rape had caused bleeding that had seeped into her clothing.
 Investigators speculated that she was murdered at a different location and then left at the scene at which she was found.
 It was estimated that she was between 15 and 30 years old, 149 and 159 pounds, and 5 feet 6 to 5 feet 9 inches tall.
 She was found wearing a white and tan shirt, a white bra, and knee-high socks with multi-colored stripes.

 Othram was contacted by BODE Technology and Baltimore County Police in February 2021 to produce a comprehensive genealogical profile from DNA extracted from the victim.
 On September 15, 2021, it was announced that she had been identified as 16-year-old Margaret Fetterolf of Alexandria, Virginia.

-Marlene Standridge AKA "Gwinnett County Jane Doe"

-On December 9, 1982, a female skull was found in the woods in unincorporated Stone Mountain, Gwinnett County, Georgia.
-At the time, it was believed that the remains were at the location for 6 to 10 years.
-The victim was initially thought to be black and between 18 and 30 years old.

-Othram was contacted by the Gwinnett Homicide Unit in March 2021 to generate a DNA profile from the skull.
-DNA analysis determined the victim was white, not black like previously believed.
-On September 16, 2021, the victim was identified as Marlene Standridge, who had disappeared in the early 1970s.
-Law enforcement is currently investigating her murder.